2010 Coupe de la Ligue final: Rumored move

 On 1 March 2010, it was revealed that the French government was considering moving the final to another venue in response to the fan violence that occurred during the annual Le Classique match in which the supporters of both Paris Saint-Germain and Marseille clashed resulting in a supporter being hospitalized, going into a coma, and later dying due to severe head injuries.
 PSG supporters also attacked law enforcement who were at the match to provide security, which resulted in the arrest of over 20 PSG supporters with 16 of them being detained and banned from attending football matches in the country.
 In response to the news, PSG president Robin Leproux suspended ticket sales to the club's supporters for away matches.
 The resulting news led to the government to consider relocating the Coupe de la Ligue final to the Stade Gerland in Lyon in order to ensure the safety of Marseille and Bordeaux supporters with fear that they would be harmed by PSG's extremist supporters in retribution if the match remained in Paris.
 On 3 March 2010, the LFP confirmed that the match would remain at the Stade de France.

+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).